 The Confederation of Cancer Biobanks (CCB) in the UK has produced quality management and data standards.
-It is of interest that there was no mention of PPI in the report from an ISO workshop on International Standards for Biotechnology.
+It is of interest that there was no mention of PPI in the report from an ISO work-International Standards shop on for Biotechnology.
 However, the CCB is committed to effective lay involvement and included an ICPV member in each of the four working groups of the Harmonisation Project.
 The working groups covered (1) Public Engagement, Ethics and Consent (2) Sample quality (3) Biobank governance/IT (4) Quality Assurance [11].